Your rights in case of flight delay

 When you are departing on another day as initially booked, the airline must provide you additional accommodation and transfer.
 You also have the right to withdraw from your flight …

 In the event of a flight overbooking, you also have the right for compensation.
 Additionally the airline must either refund you the full ticket price or rebook you to another flight.

 “Extraordinary circumstances” describe causes of delays or non-transportation, which the corresponding airline could not have prevented in any way.
 Delays due to bad weather, strike, radar failure or political terror do not have to be compensated by the airline.

 Connection flights are treated in the same way as flights without layover.
 This means that if you arrive at your final destination with a delay of 3 hours or more, the airline is obligated to pay compensation.
 It is somewhat more complicated when the layover landings takes place outside the EU.

 EU passenger rights

 Flight delays, cancellations or even denied boarding are issues that can happen to every passenger.
 Should one of these cases occur, it is good to know that the rights of air travellers are governed by the European Air Passenger Rights Regulation (EC Regulation 261/2004).

 Reasons for flight delays

 Flight delays are most likely to occur due to other delays.
-You have to imagine this as a chain reaction.
+THink of it as a chain reaction.
 If a plane lands late at the destination airport, it is fairly certain that it will depart from there late, too possibly even with an even greater delay as the slot provided for launching is no longer available.